-The CDFT has a cute and classic style that suits her demeanor.
+The Chilean Flame Dwarf Tarantula has a cute and classic style that suits her demeanor.
 She’s black all over her body, except for her abdomen.
 The segment between her abdomen and her cephalothorax is covered with bright orange-red setae, which is why the Homoeomma chilensis has Flame in its name.

 The description above is how they look when they’re adults.
 As spiderlings, they’ll be entirely covered with orange hairs, and their legs are also almost transparent.

-This beautiful dwarf spider is still new to the hobby, so breeding hasn’t been popularized yet.
+The beautiful Chilean Flame Tarantula is still new to the hobby, so breeding them hasn’t been popularized yet.
 It also grows slowly, adding to its breeding difficulty.
 In other words, it’s challenging to find one, so the prices are higher than most other spiders.

 Spiderlings and juveniles can go from $40 to $100, depending on where you get it.
-Prices can even rise to $300 if you’re not lucky to find a good store.
+Prices can even rise to $300 if you’re not lucky to find a good vendor.

 Adult females are even harder to find, so you’ll be at the mercy of the breeder willing to give one up and they can often set their own prices, which makes it hard to give an average price to expect.